treyhunner/treyhunner.github.com/source/_posts/2015-03-09-deploying-an-ember-cli-application-via-ssh.markdown

 [Ember-CLI-Deploy][] is "an Ember CLI addon for lightning fast deployments of Ember CLI apps".
 Using Ember-CLI-Deploy is preferable using to another static asset deployment solution because **it caters to the needs of an Ember CLI app**.

-Last week at EmberConf 2015, Luke Melia [announced during his talk][luke's talk] that the three big competing Ember-CLI deployment solutions (ember-deploy, front-end-builds, and ember-cli-deploy) will be merging into a single ember-cli-deploy package based largely on ember-deploy.
+Last week at EmberConf 2015, Luke Melia [announced during his talk][luke's talk] that the three big competing Ember-CLI deployment solutions (ember-deploy, front-end-builds, and Ember-CLI-Deploy) will be merging into a single Ember-CLI-Deploy package based largely on ember-deploy.

-Note that whenever you see "ember-deploy" post you can treat this as synonymous with "ember-cli-deploy".
+Note that whenever you see "ember-deploy" post you can treat this as synonymous with "Ember-CLI-Deploy".

 ## Why SSH instead of S3?